-There are other bloggers out there who are even more anonymous than me (they use a pseudonym, don’t share any photos of themselves, etc.) and they also earn a full-time income from blogging.
+There are plenty of other bloggers out there who are even more anonymous than me (they use a pseudonym, they don’t share any photos of themselves, etc.) and yet they also earn a full-time income from blogging.

 I have especially seen this with personal finance and early retirement bloggers.
 Many of them put their finances fully on display on their blogs, so it makes sense they want to keep the rest of their identity anonymous!

-The ways you can make money with an anonymous blog are basically the same ways you can make money with any blog:
+The ways you can make money with an anonymous blog are basically the same ways you can make money with any other blog:

 - Advertising: This is where you put display ads on your blog through an ad network like Google AdSense, Monumetric, or Mediavine and earn money based on how many people view those ads.

 - Affiliate marketing: Earning a commission any time someone makes a purchase through affiliate links on your blog.
 (For example, many bloggers use the Amazon affiliate program to monetize their blogs.)

 - Digital products: This is where you sell digital products like ebooks, online courses, templates, and more on your blog.

 - Sponsored posts: Working with brands to create sponsored content on your blog or social media accounts such as Instagram.